 Master of Teaching (School Counselling)

-This course is designed to prepare students to become school counsellors while also qualifying as a teacher in one area of the secondary-school curriculum.
+This course is designed to prepare students to become school counsellors/school psychologists while also qualifying as a teacher in one area of the secondary-school curriculum.
 To this end, all candidates undertake coursework and professional experiences in school counselling and one of the curriculum areas listed on the prerequisites page.
 In order to apply, a student must have a four-year psychology degree such as psychology honours, or a psychology major with an additional fourth year in psychology, such as a Postgraduate Diploma of Psychology.

 Careers in school counselling